guljeny/keerbe_firmware/README.md

 ### Second part
 Connect beetwen both boards VCC to VCC, GND to GND and RX on main (right) board to TX on second (left) part.

-> I'm use 3.5mm audio jack to do this
+> I used 3.5mm audio jack to do this

 ### Display
 To connect display just wire VCC, GND, SCL, SDA on board and display.